navgarg/gci-2019/GeoServer-CQL/README.md

 **Running the CQL Queries**

-Click on the three dots at the top left corner of the map preview to open the advanced options toolbar.
+I clicked on the three dots at the top left corner of the map preview to open the advanced options toolbar.
 The example filters can be entered in the Filter: CQL box.

 ![](https://github.com/navgarg/gci-2019/blob/master/GeoServer-CQL/Images/007.png)

-Now Click on any of the roads on the map.
-This will open the structure of the table of the dataset roads.
+Then, I clicked on one of the roads on the map.
+This opened the structure of the table of the dataset roads.

 ![](https://github.com/navgarg/gci-2019/blob/master/GeoServer-CQL/Images/008.png)

 Now we can run our CQL quries on this dataset.

 For example, in case we are interested in displaying only those roads which are having code more than 5125.
-For this we enter the query as follows:
+For this I entered the query as follows:

 ![](https://github.com/navgarg/gci-2019/blob/master/GeoServer-CQL/Images/009.png)